Mareli Miniutti Pictures: Woman In Michael Avenatti Domestic Violence Allegation Had Role In 'Ocean's Eight'

 Miniutti is also slated to appear in the upcoming film Crypto, which according to IMDB will star Kurt Russell and onetime Gilmore Girls actress Alexis Bledel.

-The arrest of Avenatti occurred at an apartment building at which he reportedly resides, in the upscale Century City area of Los Angeles, California, as The Inqusitr reported.
+The arrest of Avenatti occurred at an apartment building at which he reportedly resides, in the upscale Century City area of Los Angeles, California, as the Inqusitr reported.

-According to The New York Daily News, Miniutti’s last publicly recorded address is in New York City.
+According to the New York Daily News, Miniutti’s last publicly recorded address is in New York City.
 She filed for the restraining order against Avenatti in the Santa Monica branch of Los Angeles County Superior Court, according to the Daily News report.
 A hearing on the restraining order is set for December 10.

 Avenatti’s own court hearing on the domestic violence allegation is scheduled for December 5, according to ABC News.

-Avenatti has called his arrest and the allegations against him part of a political set-up to stifle his opposition to Trump, citing the fact that, as Inquisitr reported, a top opposition researcher for the Republican National Committee filed public records requests for all information relate to his arrest within 24 hours after it happened.
+Avenatti has called his arrest and the allegations against him part of a political set-up to stifle his opposition to Trump, citing the fact that, as the Inquisitr reported, a top opposition researcher for the Republican National Committee filed public records requests for all information relating to his arrest within 24 hours after it happened.